Decoder76/Short_Note/Software engg._shorts_notes.md

 ---

-These notes should help you quickly review and understand the key concepts for your Software Engineering exam.
+Please go through your notes for more understanding